JBPG/Gsens/Gsens.md

     ## Genetic confounding 0.135 0.006 21.208      0    0.122    0.147
     ## Total effect        0.397 0.015 26.092      0    0.368    0.427

-In this fixed solution, rgx and rgy and are set to their value under the heritability scenario, rather than the observed value from the polygenic score.
+In this fixed solution, rgx and rgy and are therefore set to their value under the heritability scenario, rather than the observed value from the polygenic score.

 Two polygenic scores <a name="link3"></a>
 =========================================

-When a polygenic score is available for each of X and Y, both can be modelled using gsensXY, for example, for maternal years of education and BMI.
+When polygenic scores are available for both X and Y, both can be modelled using gsensXY, for example, for maternal years of education and BMI.

 Observed polygenic scores
 -------------------------